 De La Soul had just rocked the stage and I was set-up to chat with Dave [RIP] after.
 Re-watching this moment while building BAON was surreal, bittersweet and full-circle.
 In that context, our conversation articulated the song’s intrinsic feeling; and our playful, respectful interaction underscored my heavy thoughts of mortality and fulfilling one’s life-purpose…

 I decided to add Dave’s voice as the opening soundbite —in salute to him, “that eternal, youthful feeling”, and De La Soul’s indelible genius and continuation.
-I loved how BAON turned out, but I’d made it mostly as an exercise for myself, and hadn’t really thought about sharing it publicly.
-Then serious real-life priorities interrupted and it sat for awhile, until a recent, unexpected catalyst…
+I loved how BAON turned out, but I’d made it mostly as a demo exercise for myself, and hadn’t really thought about sharing it publicly.
+Then serious, real-life priorities interrupted and it sat for awhile, until a recent, unexpected catalyst…

 I rarely address the Shakespearean / Dumas-like tale of my shared history with him, Common and Twilite Tone.
 I’ve never been interested in gossip, conflict or “clout chasing” —only in the truthful account of my presence, caliber, influence and legitimacy— and everything good that naturally flows from that.